Dubai: Government

-Law enforcement
+Law enforcement and crime

 The Dubai Police Force, founded in 1956 in the locality of Naif, has law enforcement jurisdiction over the emirate.
-The force is under direct command of Mohammed bin Rashid al Maktoum.
+The force is under the direct command of Mohammed bin Rashid al Maktoum.
 Dubai and Ras al Khaimah are the only emirates that do not conform to the federal judicial system of the United Arab Emirates.
 The emirate's judicial courts comprise the Court of First Instance, the Court of Appeal, and the Court of Cassation.
 The Court of First Instance consists of the Civil Court, which hears all civil claims; the Criminal Court, which hears claims originating from police complaints; and Sharia Court, which is responsible for matters between Muslims.
 Non-Muslims do not appear before the Sharia Court.
 The Court of Cassation is the supreme court of the emirate and hears disputes on matters of law only.

-Alcohol laws

 Alcohol sale and consumption, though legal, is regulated.
-Adult non-Muslims are allowed to consume alcohol in licensed venues, typically within hotels, or at home with the possession of an alcohol licence.
+Adult non-Muslims are allowed to consume alcohol in licensed venues, typically within hotels or at home with the possession of an alcohol license.
 Places other than hotels, clubs, and specially designated areas are typically not permitted to sell alcohol.
+In 2024, Dubai authorities charged an Irish woman for consuming alcohol.

 As in other parts of the world, drinking and driving is illegal, with 21 being the legal drinking age in the Emirate of Dubai.

+International crime hub and criminal haven

+Dubai is a notorious global centre and sanctuary for money launderers, drug lords, corrupt political figures, and sanctioned businessmen.
+It has been called a 'gangster's paradise'.
+This includes money laundering by major crime syndicates.

+This state of affairs has been enabled by a complex range of factors: the lack of extradition treaties with many countries, banking secrecy, liberal visa policies, low taxes, a large expatriate community in which shady figures are easily absorbed and welcomed, a non-transparent real estate market that readily enables money laundering, and not least, the monarchical dictatorship of the Maktoum family which facilitates it through deliberately lax legislation and policy.

+Examples include Amit Gupta, who bribed Nauru politicians in an attempt to stage a coup that would give him control of that island's mining rights and Ahmed Al Hamza, a transnational crime figure and one of Melbourne's most powerful gangsters.

+Dubai's Role in Facilitating Corruption and Global Illicit Financial Flows, a 2020 report by the Carnegie Endowment for International Peace, stated: "Part of what underpins Dubai's prosperity is a steady stream of illicit proceeds borne from corruption and crime...Meanwhile, both Emirati leaders and the international community continue to turn a blind eye to the problematic behaviours, administrative loopholes, and weak enforcement practices that make Dubai a globally attractive destination for dirty money."